PavithraDevi146/Hospital-Management-System/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Copyright (c) 2025 KANAGARAJ M or NoCorps.org All rights reserved.
+Copyright (c) 2025 PAVITHRA DEVI M or NoCorps.org All rights reserved.

 The Hospital Management System name and logo are trademarks of Your Name or Organization.